Rafael17/cryptoalerts/readme.md

 ## Supported Exchanges
 * Binance
 * Bitmex
+* Coinbase Pro

 ## Architecture
-Fully dockerized application running on a EC2 server with an Application Load Balancer and a message broker.
+Fully dockerized application running on a EC2 server with an Application Load Balancer.
 Thus the application is loosely coupled and ready for scaling when needed.

 ### Containers
 1. Web Server (API consumed by Frontend React <https://github.com/Rafael17/cryptoalerts-frontend>)